Gum Disease Treatment – Carlisle, PA

-Periodontal (gum) disease is one of the most common oral health concerns in the US.
-Some estimates place the number of gum disease suffers at more than 70% of the adults over 30, and it is the leading cause of tooth loss for these adults.
-This oral health issue begins with mild discomfort that may go unnoticed.
-As plaque and tartar buildup at the gum line, soft tissue is irritated.
-Left untreated, this irritation leads inflammation and infection breaking down gum tissue that connects teeth and preserves facial shape.
-At Flenniken Family Dentistry, we have a dedicated Periodontist on staff — Marvin Berger, DDS — allowing us to better serve our patients with advanced non-surgical and surgical periodontal treatments.
+Periodontal disease (a.k.a. gum disease) is one of the most common oral health concerns in the US.
+Some estimate that it affects 70% of adults over 30, and to-date, it is the leading cause of tooth loss for these adults.
+Gum disease begins with mild discomfort that may go unnoticed.
+But as plaque and tartar builds up at the gum line, the soft tissue becomes irritated.
+Left untreated, periodontal disease can break down gum tissue that holds teeth in place.
+When you call our office for gum disease treatment in Carlisle, we’ll eliminate the bacteria attacking your gums and help reduce your risk for reinfection.

-- Red or purplish gums that are swollen or sensitive
+- Red gums that are swollen or sensitive

 - Bleeding while brushing and flossing